24 September 2021

 Anyone can have a RSP – indeed we have clients of all ages with this type of plan, mums, dads, grandparents and children, in fact this is a very popular plan for grandparents who often open the plans for their grandchildren and great-grandchildren in some cases!

-The Regular Savings Plan is a long term policy and if you cash in the policy early, you may get back less than you have paid in.
+If you surrender the plan before maturity (which is the term you select when first starting the plan), you may get back less than you have paid in.